 Further, the 21st Century Cures Act ("Cures Act"), was signed into law on December 13, 2016 and, among other things, includes a provision requiring timely and accurate recommended utilization guidelines for MCMs, including for products in the Strategic National Stockpile.
-The Cures Act requires HHS to report to the appropriate committees of Congress when funding in the SRF, available to procurement of MCMs falls below \$1.5 billion and how the amount of funding will impact identified MCM priorities.
+The Cures Act requires HHS to report to the appropriate committees of Congress when funding in the Special Reserve Fund ("SRF"), available for the procurement of MCMs falls below \$1.5 billion and how the amount of funding will impact identified MCM priorities.
 The Cures Act ensures coordinated and efficient processes for executing MCM development and procurement programs by clarifying that the Director of BARDA carry out the programs funded by the SRF, as well as the procurement contracts, grants, and cooperative agreements under BARDA.